haiyonsei/sys5211_lab1/README.md

 * Testbench: tb_npuexetop.sv is provided to drive and validate your design.
 * Ensure that the outputs from your Verilog implementation match those from the reference Chisel-generated design.
 * If you receive the message 'SUCCESS: Test Passed!', it means that the code has been verified.
+* It is not necessary to match the clock cycles exactly.

 **Summary**